IlgeeHong/webpage/content/home/cv.md

     date_end: ''
     description: |2-
       Supervised by Professor Claire Donnat:
-        * Semi-supervised graph contrastive learning.
+        * Development of self- and semi-supervised contrastive learning for graph structured data.

 design: